awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 ## Incompatibilities Between MariaDB and MySQL<a name="USER_Migrate_MariaDB.Incompatibilities"></a>

 Incompatibilities between MySQL and MariaDB include the following:
-+ You can't migrate a DB snapshot created with MySQL 5\.7 or 5\.5 to MariaDB 10\.1\.
++ You can't migrate a DB snapshot created with MySQL 5\.5 to MariaDB 10\.1\.
 + You can't migrate a DB snapshot created with MySQL 5\.6\.40 or higher 5\.6 version to MariaDB\.
-+ You can't migrate a DB snapshot created with MySQL 5\.7\.22 or higher 5\.7 version to MariaDB\.
++ You can't migrate a DB snapshot created with MySQL 5\.7 to MariaDB\.
 + You can't migrate a DB snapshot created with MySQL 8\.0 to MariaDB\.
 + You can't migrate an encrypted snapshot\.
 + If the source MySQL database uses a SHA256 password hash, you need to reset user passwords that are SHA256 hashed before you can connect to the MariaDB database\.
 The following code shows how to reset a password that is SHA256 hashed: